tlambert03/nd2/README.md

 # look in here if you're searching for metdata that isn't exposed in the above
 f.unstructured_metadata()
-f.custom_data       # bits of unstructured metadata that start with CustomData
+f.custom_data       # bits of unstructured metadata that start with CustomData f.recorded_data   # returns a dict of lists (passable to pandas.DataFrame) that
+                    # the tabular "Recorded Data" view from in NIS Elements/Viewer
+                    # with info for each frame in the experiment.

 f.close()           # don't forget to close when done! f.closed            # boolean, whether the file is closed